-- Follow the instructions in the manual keep equipment in effective and efficient working order. - ✓ If any equipment is faulty, repair it straight away. - Use biocides and corrosion inhibitors in water baths.
-Remove dross, and change the water regularly.
+- ✓ Follow the instructions in the manual keep equipment in effective and efficient working order. - ✓ If any equipment is faulty, repair it straight away. - ✓ Daily, look for signs of damage to ducting, fans and air filters.
+Noisy or vibrating fans can indicate a problem. - At least once a week, check that the extraction system and gauges work properly.

-- Daily, look for signs of damage. - At least once a week, check that the extraction system and gauges work properly. - You need to know the manufacturer's specifications to check the extraction's performance. - If this information isn't available, hire a competent ventilation engineer to determine the performance needed for effective control. - ✓ The engineer's report must show the target extraction rates. - Keep this information in your testing log-book. - Get a competent ventilation engineer to examine the extraction thoroughly and test its performance at least once every 14 months, or six months for non-ferrous metals.
-See the HSE publication HSG54 see 'Further information'. - ✓ Test any RPE at least once every three months. - ✓ Keep records of all examinations and tests for at least five years. - Review records failure patterns show where preventive maintenance is needed.
+- ✓ You need to know the manufacturer's specifications to check the extraction's performance. - ✓ If this information isn't available, hire a competent ventilation engineer to determine the performance needed for effective control. - ✓ The engineer's report must show the target extraction rates. - ✓ Keep this information in your testing log-book. - ✓ Get a competent ventilation engineer to examine the extraction thoroughly and test its performance at least once every 14 months, or six months for non-ferrous metals.
+See the HSE publication HSG54 see 'Further information'. - ✓ Keep records of all examinations and tests for at least five years. - ✓ Review records failure patterns show where preventive maintenance is needed.